MbuviM/AirBnB_clone/README.md

 ### Getting started with the console

 To see how the console works, clone this repo on your local machine.
-The console's entry poin should be the file `console.py`.
+The console's entry point should be the file `console.py`.
 To start the console, ensure the file has executable rights and run `./console.py` in the same directory.
 The console works in both interactive and non-interactive modes.